A Final Voyage On Portugal’s The Presidential Train

 Home to the Symington family, whose been producing port wine in the Douro Valley since 1882, the Quinta Do Vesuvio is one of their finest estate and one that’s not usually open to the public.

-Through The Presidential Train, we got the chance to visit this private working estate to enjoy a selection of wines and vintage ports (cigars and cocktails were also available) on their estate terrace that overlooks the adjacent chapel.
+Through The Presidential Train, we got the chance to visit this private working estate to enjoy a selection of wines, vintage ports, cigars and cocktails on their estate terrace that overlooks the river and adjacent chapel.

-For those interested, Gonçalo brought us to the stone lagares to show where the grapes are still stomped by feet and the wine is still produced in the same original method every year following the harvest.
+For those interested, Gonçalo brought us to the stone lagares to show where the grapes are still stomped by foot and the wine is still produced in the same original method following the harvest.

 There’s Always Space For Charcuterie

-A new menu card was provided and a quick count revealed 15 different “dishes.”
-I had no idea how we would eat all of that if the lunch was anything to go by.
+A new menu card was provided and a quick count revealed 15 different dishes.
+I had no idea how we would eat all of that if the lunch was any indication.

-As it turns out, several of these items were all plated together into two “charcuterie” platter.
+Luckily, several of these dishes were all plated together as part of two “charcuterie” platter.
 The first I would call a meat and cheese plate.

 The second was more of a seafood charcuterie plate.

-All of this was served with a selection of Niepoort wines and a very refreshing cold tea.
-At this point, I am admittedly a little more than tipsy, but the flavors of the never ending treats continued to deliver.
+All of this was served with a selection of Niepoort wines and a refreshing cold tea.
+At this point, I was admittedly a little more than tipsy, but the flavors of the never ending treats continued to deliver.

-I slowed down on the wine and made we pretty much consumed all the bread alongside the charcuterie and cheeses to keep from getting drunk.
+I slowed down on the wine and eagerly consumed all the bread served with the charcuterie and cheeses to help absorb some of the alcohol from earlier.

 Slowing Down Time